Robitussin Dry Cough Medicine

 Hypersensitivity to any of the ingredients.

-Taking a prescription monoamine oxidase inhibitor (MAOI), a selective serotonin reuptake inhibitor (SSRI), or other medications for depression, psychiatric, or emotional conditions, or Parkinson's disease, or for 2 weeks after stopping the medication.
+Taking a prescription selective serotonin reuptake inhibitor (SSRI), or other medications for depression, psychiatric, or emotional conditions, or Parkinson's disease.
+Do not use if you are taking or have taken in the past two weeks, monoamine oxidase inhibitors (MAOI's), usually used to treat depression.
 If you are not sure if your prescription medication contains one of these medicines, ask a doctor or pharmacist before taking this product.
 (See section 4.5).

 Use in children under 12 years.

-Patients suffering from chronic cough as occurs with smoking, asthma or patients suffering from an acute asthma attack, or where cough is accompanied by excessive secretions should be advised to consult a Healthcare Professional before use.
+Patients suffering from chronic cough as occurs with smoking, asthma or patients suffering from an acute asthma attack, chronic bronchitis, and emphysema, or where cough is accompanied by excessive secretions should be advised to consult a Healthcare Professional before use.

 Causes of chronic cough should be excluded if symptoms are persistent.
 Any accompanying symptoms should be actively sought and appropriately investigated/ treated.
 Stop use and ask your healthcare professional if your cough lasts more than 7 days, comes back or is accompanied by a fever, rash or persistent headache.
 These could be signs of serious conditions.